Edgenius/PlatoDocSite/content/submissions/_index.md

 +++

-After your form gets submission, you will get Email notification.
-You also can check out the notification form our dashboard.
+After your form gets submission, you will get an email notification.
+You also can check out the notifications from our dashboard.

-Submission is a more powerful place to manage the submission.
-You can review the submitted data, search by submitted data, download, re-generated or delete PDF.
+`Submission Page` is a more powerful place to manage the submissions.
+You can

+* View the submitted data
+* Search by submitted data
+* Download, re-generate or delete PDF
+* Download attached files if your form has `Upload File` fields

 ![Submission](/images/page/submission/submission.png)

 At initial, you only can view the submitted time.
 Searching is also not enabled.
-Press "Edit Display Field", then you can select which field you want to display or search.
+Press "Edit Display Field", then you can select which fields you want to display or search.

 ![Submission](/images/page/submission/edit-display.png)